claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/3-planning.md

 Receiving an appropriation enables an agency to incur an obligation, which is an action that creates a legal liability or a definite commitment on the part of the government for the payment of goods and services ordered or received.
 A purchasing contract, in other words.
 The biggest complication created from this process is that it begins about **18 months** before receiving the appropriation.

-This kind of planning is counter to the adaptive, Agile development, which boasts a vastly greater success rate for building high quality, user-centered digital products and services.
+This kind of planning is counter to the adaptive, agile development, which boasts a vastly greater success rate for building high quality, user-centered digital products and services.

 Suzette Kent, former Federal CIO, has said, "We still fund in single-year increments.
 We still fund like a project has a finite start and stop date.
 It does not.
 Just like we have to continually fund the refurbishments of our national parks or our roads, our technology infrastructure is no different."